 }

-This code is registering a sw.js that means we have to create a sw.js which will serve as our service worker.
+This code is registering a sw.js, which means we have to create a sw.js that will serve as our service worker.

 Special NOTE:

-please put service worker and manifest.json on same level.
-It is highly recommended that you put both of them in the public directory. if they are not on same level scope issue will be there.
+Please put service worker and manifest.json on the same level.
+It is highly recommended that you put both of them in the public directory. if they are not on the same level, the scope issue will be there.

 Using the service worker